xmos/fwk_rtos/README.md

 - MQTT
 - WiFi

 This repository can be used standalone.
-However, it is meant to be used as part of the [XCORE SDK](https://github.com/xmos/xcore_sdk).
+However, it is intended to be used as part of a greater project, such as the [XCORE-VOICE Solution](https://github.com/xmos/sln_voice).

 ## Build Status